nlamirault/nyx/README.md

 Then run it:

+    $ make xephyr

+Then:

-    $ make nyx
+    $ DISPLAY=:1 nyx

-Start an application:
+And start an application:

     $ make run app=xterm